Bryan-Giitwa/PLPBasicGitAssignment/README.md

 1. Verify on GitHub:

--Visited my GitHub repository in a web browser.
+- Visited my GitHub repository in a web browser.
--Confirmed that hello.txt and the commit message "Add hello.txt with a greeting" are visible in the repository.
+- Confirmed that hello.txt and the commit message "Add hello.txt with a greeting" are visible in the repository.